Top 8 UX Psychology Principles Every Appreneur Should Know

 • Connectedness

-These psychological principles and theories help in streamlining the design process as we tend to group related content and organize it based on these 5 principles visually.
+These psychological principles and theories help streamline the design process as we tend to group related content and organize it based on these 5 principles visually.

 5. Color Psychology

-Colors elicit unique responses in your customers!
-A savvy web designer should be even more well-versed with the effect of each color and how one can leverage its use and when to put it in use.
+For the same reason, a savvy web designer should be even more well-versed in the effect of each color on the user’s action and design the interface accordingly. how one can leverage its use, and when to put it in use.

 6. Mental Models